M - TH: 8:30 a.m. - 4:30 p.m.

 Adding a course is the action that you take to register for a class.
 A course is not “added” to your schedule until the request is processed in your HUB Student Center.
 Check the semester class schedule for eligible dates to add.

 The AP program for secondary schools is sponsored by The College Board and offers a college level curriculum and nationally standardized examinations which are generally recognized for college and university credit.
-AP Credit Web page.
+See the Alternative/Exam Credit webpage for more information.

 Audit a Class